mseminatore/firth/README.md

 a few things about Forth that I probably wanted to change.
 Mainly small things to make the syntax a little bit easier for beginners, including myself.

-> If you are already familiar with Forth you may find this strange since a key
+> If you are already familiar with Forth you may find the idea of creating a
+> new Forth-like language to be strange.
+After all, a key feature of Forth
-> feature of Forth is the ability to completely redefine existing behavior.
+> is the ability to completely redefine existing behavior.
 I
-> wanted to retain the ability to break basic Forth compatibility.
+> wanted to retain the ability to break basic Forth compatibility when and
+> where I want.

-Rather than risk creating a version of Forth that might not be compatible with existing Forth code, I decided to make a language heavily influenced by Forth.
+Rather than risk creating a version of Forth that might not be compatible with existing Forth code, I decided to make a language heavily influenced by and largely compatible with Forth.

 ## Basics of the Firth language